Centers and Azumaya loci of finite $W$-algebras: Centers of finite -algebras revisited

 The first-named author is grateful to Bingyong Xie for his helpful discussion on the proof of Proposition \ref{Regular pts}.
-We are grateful to Weiqiang Wang for his helpful comments and his aid to improve the manuscript in language.
-We are grateful to the anonymous referee for valuable comments on the preliminary version of the paper.
-At last, we express our grateful thanks to Sasha Premet for reading the manuscript carefully and pointing out faults.
+We are grateful to Weiqiang Wang for his helpful comments and his aid to improve the exposition of an old version of the manuscript.
+At last, we express our deep thanks to Sasha Premet for reading the manuscript carefully and his valuable comments.